Paulinho da Costa: Session work

 Paulinho da Costa in the recording studio.

 The All Music Guide to Jazz: The Definitive Guide to Jazz Music describes da Costa as one of the most in-demand session musicians in Los Angeles studios since the 1970s.
-He's worked with more than 900 musical artists and bands, performing on over 200 drums, bells, whistles and other instruments.
+He has worked with more than 900 musical artists and bands, performing on drums, bells, whistles and other instruments.
 He played on Dizzy Gillespie's albums including Free Ride, Dizzy's Party and Bahiana.
-He collaborated on producer and visionary Maurice White and Earth, Wind & Fire's albums, All 'N All, I Am, Faces, Raise!, Powerlight, Millennium and In the Name of Love.
-He also worked with The Pointer Sisters and their producer Richard Perry on “He’s So Shy”, “Slow Hand”, “I'm So Excited”, “Jump (For My Love)” and “Neutron Dance”.
+Da Costa collaborated on several album by the R&B group Earth, Wind & Fire from the 1970s through the 1990s, such as All 'N All, I Am, Faces, Raise!, Powerlight, Millennium and In the Name of Love.
+He also worked with The Pointer Sisters and their producer Richard Perry on “He's So Shy”, “Slow Hand”, “I'm So Excited”, “Jump (For My Love)” and “Neutron Dance”.

 Producer Quincy Jones chose da Costa to work on many projects, including the soundtracks for The Wiz and The Color Purple, as well as Jones's albums The Dude, Basie & Beyond, Back on the Block, Q's Jook Joint and From Q with Love.
-Da Costa was a regular on the albums Jones produced, including The Brothers Johnson's Light Up the Night, George Benson's Give Me the Night, Donna Summer's Donna Summer, Barbra Streisand's Till I Loved You and USA for Africa's We Are the World.
+Da Costa was a regular on the albums that Jones produced, including The Brothers Johnson's Light Up the Night, George Benson's Give Me the Night, Donna Summer's Donna Summer, Barbra Streisand's Till I Loved You and USA for Africa's We Are the World.
 Michael Jackson called on da Costa for Off the Wall, Thriller, Bad, Dangerous, HIStory: Past, Present and Future, Book I and Invincible.

 Da Costa also performed on the albums of numerous Japanese performers, including jazz and J-pop artist Anri (Coool and 16th Summer Breeze), as well as jazz artist Sadao Watanabe (The Best, Front Seat and Sweet Deal),.
 In addition, da Costa appeared on Hitomi Tohyama's After 5:00 Story and Imagination, Takeshi Itoh's Dear Hearts and Brues For Lee, and Hiroshi Fukumura's Hunt Up Wind.

-Da Costa also left his mark on the film industry by contributing to various film scores such as Ally McBeal, Flashdance, Footloose, Selena, Sex and the City.
+Da Costa left his mark on the film and industry by contributing to scores such as for Ally McBeal, Flashdance, Footloose, Selena and Sex and the City.